 - Identify the mechanism of action nalbuphine.

-- Review the contraindication and adverse effect profile of nalbuphine.
+- Review the potential adverse effect profile of nalbuphine.

-- Summarize the importance of improving care coordination among the interprofessional team to enhance the delivery of care for patients who can benefit from therapy with nalbuphine.
+- Summarize the importance of improving care coordination among the interprofessional team to enhance care delivery for patients who can benefit from therapy with nalbuphine.

 Nalbuphine is FDA indicated for moderate to severe pain in where the patient requires an opioid agent, and other alternative treatments have been insufficient.
 Non-FDA approved uses of nalbuphine do exist such as treatment of labor pain, opioid-induced urinary retention, opioid-induced respiratory depression, and pruritus associated with neuraxial opioid use.